The Kernel Density Integral Transformation: Discussion

 \section{Discussion}

+\paragraph{Practical Recommendations} We recommend that if one must employ a feature preprocessor without any tuning or comparisons between different preprocessing methods, then KD-integral with bandwidth-factor of 1 is the best one-shot option.
+If instead tuning is possible, we suggest comparing the performance of KD-integral, with a log-space sweep of $\alpha \in [0.1, 10]$, in addition to the other popular preprocessing methods.
+Finally, we recommend that one always estimate our transformation with the order-4 polynomial-exponential kernel approximation of the Gaussian kernel, and represent it with $R_{\textrm{max}}=1000$ reference points.

 \paragraph{Limitations} Our approach for supervised preprocessing is limited by the fact that, even though the bandwidth factor is a continuous parameter, its selection requires costly hyperparameter tuning.
-Meanwhile, our proposed approaches for correlation analysis and univariate clustering would benefit from further theoretical analysis, as well as investigation into extensions for multivariate clustering.
+Meanwhile, our proposed approach would benefit from further theoretical analysis, as well as investigation into extensions for multivariate clustering.